shaoner/torti/README.md

 });
 ```

-No error was passed for this sanitizer since it just modifies the value, it does not check the value consistency here.
+No error was passed for this sanitizer since it just modifies the value, it does not need to check the value consistency here.

 But you can also create a validator that actually modifies the value: